-Control valves limit or regulate the flow of liquids, gases, or a mixture of both as required.
+Control valves regulate the flow of liquids, gases, or a mixture of both as required.
 In its most basic form, a control valve has an adjustable aperture which is opened and closed manually as necessary—opening to increase the flow and closing to decrease the flow.

 Why do we need control valves?